 Below is a picture of the original clogged radiator that I removed, after 19 years, from my 1978 XJ-S. Note that the tubes at the bottom of the radiator (between red arrows) is more clogged than toward the top. (between blue arrows).

-Of course with a properly designed single pass radiator the above argument does not exist.
+Of course, with a properly designed single pass radiator the above arguments do not exist.

 Finally, "The cooling system is overly complex".